These Terms and Conditions apply to each contract for the supply of Goods or Services by or on behalf of the Company to any Customer.

 6.2.1 Payment for Services must be paid within 14 days unless otherwise agreed in writing.

-6.2.4 50% deposit upfront is required for all bulk order hardware and Server Hardware Orders.
+6.2.5 50% deposit upfront is required for all bulk order hardware and or software and all server hardware and software orders.

 6.3 Late payment